 In our first year as a Folk Arts Center, SFMS will document the work of twelve traditional artists in our three-county region.
-The first few fascinating profiles have made their debut, with more in the works.
 Each profile is the culmination of extensive fieldwork by a professional folklorist.

 Our folklorist, Amy Skillman, Amy worked as Pennsylvania's state folklorist for over 30 years, managing the statewide folk arts infrastructure program for the Pennsylvania Council on the Arts, and overseeing fieldwork around the state.
 Now living in Maryland, Amy is a part-time professor at Goucher College where she is the Academic Director for the Master's program in Cultural Sustainability.
 She is pleased to have the opportunity to do fieldwork in south-central Pennsylvania, her former backyard.